Sunday, February 08, 2015

 I am still sorry SAC is gone.
 Bill Snyder had some great ideas, hired some great people, and I believe that if he’d been able to stay in business there’d be far more choices in the low-medium price CCD arena than there are today (i.e. very few).
 Anyhow, SAC was great while it lasted, and Mr. Snyder was responsible for me getting the Mars images of a lifetime.

 As soon as I heard about the SAC 7B, I knew it was for me.
-It produced 640x480 images, twice the size of my Quickcam’s, had that cooler and the long exposure mod in case I wanted to experiment with longer exposures, and was ready to go out of the box.
+It produced 640x480 images, larger than those of my Starlight Xpress cam and twice the size of my Quickcam’s, had that cooler and the long exposure mod in case I wanted to experiment with longer exposures, and was ready to go out of the box.
 No hot gluing a 35mm film canister on the front of the camera to serve as a nosepiece like we used to do with webcams.
 In retrospect, I could have probably just bought the less expensive SAC 7 (no “B”), the air-cooled (no Peltier) version of the camera, and I was tempted to do that, but I’d sold my MX516 for a decent price on Astromart, so I figured I’d get the top of the line SAC.
 I gave Mr. Snyder my credit card number.

 I ordered in early spring, and after a couple of weeks of no camera appearing on Chaos Manor South’s front porch, I began to sweat.
 The planet would be getting big soon, and now I didn't even have that dadgum Starlight Xpress to use on it.
 I understood Bill probably built cameras as orders were received, so I tried to be patient.
 Finally I couldn’t stand it anymore and fired off an email.
 The response was rapid, assuring me I’d soon have my SAC.